Rules for licensed security workers

 Force

 If you use force, you must keep a record of it.
-Complete SPD Form 0513: Use of Force Incident Report (PDF, 61 KB).
+Complete SPD Form 0513: Use of Force Incident Report (PDF, 61 KB), or an equivalent document.
 If you work for a security business, give the completed form to your manager.

-Force is an action a security worker does to someone to get them to comply.
+Force is an action taken by a security worker to make someone comply with their directions, or to control their actions.
 This might include:

 • Blocking someone’s access to or from a location